amirmoutem/Atlas-Knowledge/README.md

     class keyRotation processStyle
 ```

-AtlasKnowledge rotates through API keys to ensure maximum stability and availability and to improve resilience when individual keys face availability or usage constraints.
+AtlasKnowledge selects randomly API keys to ensure maximum stability and availability and to improve resilience when individual keys face availability or usage constraints.

 ## PDF Interaction